PKazm/Smartfusion2_Oscilloscope/README.md

 ## LCD display

 I have a Nokia5110 LCD which will display the output of the oscilloscope.
 Its incredibly slow, maxing out at about 4 FPS and is very low resolution at 84x48 pixels.
-But I own it and stuff.
+But I already own it.